cargojs/cargo/README.md

     init             Initialise the nearest cargo configuration
-    clone <repo...>  Clone and pull any repositories including development and master branches setup <repo...>  Run the setup scripts for each repository config           Show the config information that would be used for any commands help [cmd]       display help for [cmd]
+    clone <repo...>  Clone and pull any codebases including development and master branches setup <repo...>  Run the setup scripts for each repository config           Show the config information that would be used for any commands help [cmd]       display help for [cmd]